supercollider/supercollider/README_WINDOWS.md

 deployment.
 It is the place to add predefined alternative kits with a dedicated build folder (for alternative builds), modify the environment in which the build is executed, or add more build steps or targets (e.g. install, installer).
-You can also chose individual targets to be built here.
+You can also choose individual targets to be built here.
 Each build step can be conveniently clicked on or off.
 You may also assign additional build steps to the second project pane "run", where install related steps are best placed.
 This is also the place to select the target that is started when SC is "Run" or